 My wedding is in a marquee, is this covered?

-What exactly is covered in the case of a supplier going out of business?
+What does wedding insurance cover in the case of a supplier going out of business?

 Claiming in the event of a supplier going bust will usually allow you to recover the cost of your outlay already, plus the additional costs incurred in arranging an alternative.
 It would be wise to check with your insurer who they term as valid suppliers for the claims to be supported.